mponcardas/mponcardas.github.io/_posts/2023-04-22-infographics-information-design.md

 **Hi there!
 My name is Mchael 👋**

 Thank you for taking the time to read and I hope you learned something from this post!
-If you have any questions, inquiries, or suggestions, feel free to drop me an email at *mchael@poncardas.fi*
+If you have any questions or suggestions, feel free to drop me an email at *mchael@poncardas.fi*